Q+A Northland poll: NZ First's Shane Jones in trouble; National's Matt King leads, Labour's Willow-Jean Prime second

 National won 46 per cent of the party vote in 2017, well ahead of Labour on 30 per cent, while NZ First was on 13 per cent.

-The poll was the first to measure whether Jones has any chance at winning the seat.
+Today's poll is the first to measure whether Jones has any chance of winning the seat at this election.

-The Northland electorate is heavily contested - incumbent Matt King for National, Jones for NZ First, and Labour list MP Willow-Jean Prime.
+King said the increase in Labour's support in Northland in the poll was indicative of the swing nationwide to Labour, but the poll was only 500 voters and he was focused on increasing the party vote in Northland.

+But Prime did not campaign for the candidate vote in that by-election.
+She entered Parliament on 2017 on Labour's party list.

 Read More